yakapiece/yakapiece/README.md

 <br>
 <div class="container">
   <div class="text-section">
     <p>I am passionate about my work in healthcare enhancing patient safety, improving clinical & financial outcomes, through technology-driven solutions.
-With a Bachelor's in Computer Science (cybersecurity focus) from Georgia Tech and a Master's in Industrial Engineering from Lehigh University, I've built a career leading transformative initiatives at organizations like Emory, Geisinger, Highmark/Allegheny Health Network, and multiple startups.
+With a Bachelor's in Computer Science from Georgia Tech and a Master's in Industrial Engineering from Lehigh University, I've built a career leading transformative initiatives at organizations like Emory, Geisinger, Highmark/Allegheny Health Network, and multiple startups.
 </p>
     <p>In today's challenging economic landscape, providers often struggle with unreliable reimbursements, infrastructure vulnerabilities, and maintaining high-quality care delivery amid limited resources.
 My unique blend of technical expertise and healthcare systems knowledge allows me to address these issues in innovative ways, from automating workflows to enhancing security measures.
 This GitHub serves as a hub for sharing tools, insights, and projects that have supported my mission to make healthcare more efficient, secure, and patient-centered.</p>
   </div>